The proof of the existence of the Smurfs (The Smurfs) on Dreamcast and Playstation 2

 They defended themselves from their sworn enemy Gargamel accompanied by his cat Azrael who stalked them relentlessly.

 My acquaintance agreed to present the game to us on video.
 We can thank him.

 The project had stopped at 30% of its development.
 Just a few levels are playable.

 The game, on video, runs on a PC (level editor of the studio).
 Chances are it could be played on the machines it was intended for.

 The game does not run with a DC or PS2 emulator.
 Its owner used "GDE player".
-The GDE is exported in PC format.
-From GD Editor, GD is the game engine and Appaloosa level editor.
+The GDE is exported in PC format (GD is the game engine and level editor of Appaloosa).

 It will be necessary to be satisfied with this video.
 Its owner does not wish to disseminate it publicly on the Internet.
 Out of respect, don't harass him and respect his choice.

 How many of these games created in the shadows could exist?

 Credit for the video to "Mihály Sáránszki".
 A Dreamcast tech demo from the Appaloosa studio featuring a mermaid, a little Ecco the Dolphin side, no?